The Link Between Humidifiers and Reducing Static Electricity Made Easy

 Additional Tips

-• Adjust Seasonally – Increase humidity during dry winter months when static electricity is more prevalent, and decrease it during more humid seasons to avoid excessive moisture.
+• Adjust Seasonally – Increase humidity during the dry winter months when static electricity is more prevalent, and decrease it during more humid seasons to avoid excessive moisture.

 • Combine with Other Measures – Use anti-static sprays on surfaces and consider using grounding mats for sensitive electronic devices to further reduce static electricity.